raffaem/pdfsak/docs/source/installation.rst

 On Fedora you can install all dependencies with:

-``sudo dnf install texlive-pdfpages texlive-lastpage texlive-grffile texlive-forloop texlive-fancyhdr texlive-textpos texlive-changepage texlive-transparent ghostscript potrace ImageMagick``
+``sudo dnf install texlive-pdfpages texlive-lastpage texlive-grffile texlive-fancyhdr texlive-textpos texlive-changepage texlive-transparent ghostscript potrace ImageMagick``

 Windows
 -------